webplatform/docs/tutorials/eventsource_basics/index.md

 ===Associating an ID with an Event===

-You can send a unique id with an stream event by including a line starting with "<code>id:</code>":
+You can send a unique id with a stream event by including a line starting with "<code>id:</code>":

 <syntaxhighlight lang="yaml">
  id: 12345\n